MAE776569/adaptive-huffman/README.md

 # adaptive-huffman
-implementation for adaptive huffman algorithm for data compression
+Implementation for adaptive huffman algorithm for data compression